RommelTJ/docker_and_kubernetes_notes/complete_guide/s06-production-grade-workflow/01_CreatingAProductionGradeWorkflow.md

 `npm run build` requires nginx to create a production web container.
 Nginx is required to serve the index.html and main.js files.

+## Multi-Step Docker Builds

+* Generate Dockerfile.prod
+* Dependencies only need to execute during `npm run build`.
+* We need to install nginx before we can start nginx, obviously.
+* We will solve this in two phases:
+  * Build phase: Build up to `npm run build`.
+  * Run phase: Use nginx, copy results of npm run build, and start nginx.